 The Offaly Public Participation Network (PPN) was established in 2015 following the Local Government Reform Act 2014.
-It is the main link through which the Local Authority connects with the community, voluntary, social inclusion and environmental sectors.
+It is the main link through which the Local Authority connects and consults with the community, voluntary, social inclusion and environmental sectors.
 The PPN Secretariat meets monthly in person to guide and direct the work of the PPN on behalf of the Membership.
+Members of the Secretariat meet with OCC Community section management team quarterly.

 The PPN distributes information from a local and national perspective and shares information broadly across the Community sector reflecting the needs of its members.
-Groups are supported in joining the PPN, accessing MD grants, Town & Village renewal projects, the Community Enhancement Programme and Clár funding.
+Groups are supported in joining the PPN, accessing MD grants, Town & Village renewal projects, the Community Enhancement Programme and Clár funding and other opportunities.
 A plenary is held in Spring, following on from the MD meetings and again in Autumn.
+The Autumn MD & Plenary meetings inform the work plan for the following year.

-Groups are also assisted with Revenue/Tax registration and Tax Clearance in order to draw down grants.
-In Spring & Autumn the PPN hosts Municipal District meetings.
-The PPN recently upgraded the website and it also has a presence on Facebook, Twitter and Instagram.
+Groups are also assisted with queries including Revenue/Tax registration and Tax Clearance to draw down grants.
+We also collaborate with other sections and external organisations on areas of work In Spring & Autumn the PPN hosts Municipal

+District meetings.
+We have a growing media presence via the website, Facebook, Twitter and Instagram.

 In person and online training events are undertaken during the year on a range of topics including Funding, Committee skills, Online Communications and Budget Projections.
-Informing and representing the PPN membership, and developing the capacity of members are key elements of the PPN remit.
-These priorities will continue to be provided for the membership which now exceeds 650 in Offaly, although this may change once the re-registration of groups is complete.
-There are a further 100 interested parties on the mailing list.
+Informing and representing the PPN membership and developing the capacity of members are key elements of the

+PPN remit.
+These priorities will continue for the membership which now exceeds 645.
+There are a further 100 plus interested parties on the mailing list.
 Offaly PPN are members of the Midland Regional PPN which meets quarterly to network and deliver on cross county projects.
-The PPN National Conference took place in Portlaoise in 21st - 22nd Oct 2022.
-This was the first National Conference since 2019.
+The PPN National Conference took place in Arklow in 5-6th.October 2023.